Cleaning to Improve Health in Schools

 Cleaning to improve health in schools means using tools and procedures most likely to effectively remove germs from the educational environment and safeguard indoor air quality.
-This may involve using microfiber tools and backpack vacuums; using color-coded cloths and floor pads to minimize cross contamination; and using safe cleaning chemicals with low Volatile Organic Compounds (VOCs) that disinfect successfully.
+This may involve using microfiber tools and backpack vacuums; using color-coded cloths and floor pads to minimize cross-contamination, and using safe cleaning chemicals with low Volatile Organic Compounds (VOCs) that disinfect effectively.

-Educational facilities come in a wide variety of shapes, sizes and types, each of which present its own particular cleaning challenges.
-If you consider the fact that schools may be up to four times as densely occupied as a typical office space, creating an environment to disinfect efficiently can help reduce how germs spread in an educational facility.
+Educational facilities come in a wide variety of shapes, sizes, and types, each of which presents its own particular cleaning challenges.
+If you consider the fact that schools may be up to four times as densely occupied as a typical office space, creating a protocol to disinfect efficiently can help reduce the spread of germs in an educational facility.

 Attention to Educational Facility Cleaning:

 Whether you operate a daycare center, private school, public school, or a learning center there are many high traffic areas which require special attention in cleaning.
-Areas of special concern in an educational facility cleaning include:
+Rooms with special concern in an educational facility cleaning include:

-Aside from the cleaning of floors and desktops in an educational facility, troublesome germ spots in a school include doorknobs, keyboards and mice, water fountain buttons, telephones, toilet handles, and switch plates.
+Aside from the cleaning of floors and desktops in an educational facility, troublesome germ spots in a school include doorknobs, keyboards, a mouse, water fountains, telephones, toilet handles, and switch plates.

 What Educators Can Do:

-To keep kids in the classroom, teachers and your school as healthy as possible, you might encourage proper hygiene to your students and staff through hand washing education, as well as respiratory hygiene tips such as the “Dracula Cough” whereby coughing or sneezing in ones shirtsleeve (instead of their hands) can help prevent the spread of germs.
+To keep students, teachers and your school as healthy as possible, you might encourage proper hygiene to your students and staff through hand washing education, as well as respiratory hygiene tips such as the “Dracula Cough” whereby coughing or sneezing in ones shirtsleeve (instead of their hands) can help prevent the spread of germs.
 If you seek an education facilities cleaning program, you should consider school, community and state standards for cleaning, as well as your school’s schedule.